ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-parent-name-construct-id-match.md

   constructor(scope: Construct, id: string) {
     super(scope, id);

-    // ❌ Construct ID should not match the parent class const bucket = new Bucket(this, "MyConstruct");
+    // ❌ Construct ID should not exactly match the parent class name const bucket = new Bucket(this, "MyConstruct");

-    // ❌ With disallowContainingParentName is true, Construct ID should not include the parent class name const bucket = new Bucket(this, "MyConstructBucket");
+    // ❌ When disallowContainingParentName is true, Construct ID should not include the parent class name const bucket = new Bucket(this, "MyConstructBucket");
   }
 }